theWinterDojer/BaseClean/README.md

 ## 🛡️ Security

-- 🚫 No token approvals eliminates approval-based attack vectors
+- 🚫 **Zero approvals required** - eliminates all approval-based attack vectors
+- 🔗 **Wallet-initiated transfers** - direct token transfers from your wallet to burn address
-- 👀 Direct transfers are transparent and easily auditable
+- 👀 **Fully transparent** - each transaction is independently auditable on-chain
-- 🎯 No smart contract dependencies reduces complexity
+- 🎯 **No smart contract dependencies** - reduces complexity and attack surface
-- 🏠 Local-only data storage (no external tracking)
+- 🏠 **Local-only data storage** - no external tracking or data collection
-- 📖 Open source codebase for security review
+- 📖 **Open source codebase** - complete transparency for security review

 ## 📄 License